dostert01/Level2/README.md

 ## Preface

 This software is still in a very early state.
-This means, that not all features, that are described in the current documentation, are already (fully) implemented and available.
-In particular, being a framework, this project requires real life use cases, which are also not implemented yet.
-However, it is even more important to mention them already now, to be able to describe the big picture and the purpose of this project.
-This way, I'd like to share the idea of what is already possible and what might be missing.
+This means, that it is not production ready yet and not all features, that are described in the current documentation or that are required for production readiness, are already (fully) implemented and available.
+In particular, being a framework, this project requires real life use cases as proof of concept, which are also not implemented yet.

+Even though, there might still be numerous gaps to be filled, Level2 already is capable of processing any kind of structured (text based) data using configurable and modularized workflows.
+Hence, the development has reached a point, where it makes sense to start spending further development effort with real business requirements in mind.
+This is mainly the case, because the core concept and core functionalities are already in place and working.

+So, if you are looking for a small, performant, scalable open source framework to base your business applications on, Level2 might be worth a look for you.
 In case you are interested in participating and/or contributing, both would be very welcome and appreciated.
-But of course I am also happy if you simply use the project for your own purposes :-).
+But of course I am also happy if you simply use the project for your own purposes.

+### Why this silly name "Level2"

+Because Level2 is my second implementation of an event driven modular business application framework.
+This time completely from scratch as free software and with the knowledge of certain important dos and don'ts in mind.

+This will help to leap applications, that are running on this framework to the next level (level2) in terms of scalability, performance and minimization of TCO.
+Or as Sledge Hammer would say: "Trust me, I know what I'm doing" ;-)

 ### The main building blocks in a nutshell